 We need effective therapies for these kids.
 We need cures for these kids.
 This is what 4DMT fights for every day.

 What are “genes”, and why does it matter when they are defective in a genetic disease?

-There is good news and reason for hope:
+There is good news and reason for hope.

 First, we are in the midst of an unprecedented revolution in our understanding of human genes.
 The entire human genome (all genes in our DNA) has now been sequenced.
 The time and cost of sequencing a person’s genes (their DNA) has dropped dramatically in just the last decade.
 These technological advances will continue to accelerate our understanding of genes and genetic diseases.
-Every person with a genetic disease will have the opportunity to have their genes sequenced to identify the defective gene causing disease.
+Every person with a genetic disease will have the opportunity to have his or her genes sequenced to identify the defective gene causing disease.